 The StoneWorks committee leads Stone Church’s mission and social justice efforts, both in our community and in concert with Presbyterian Church (USA) and other national and international partners.
 This page highlights upcoming social justice events and actions, and information resources.

-StoneWorks and our partners have several important ways to get involved in racial justice education and initiatives during March.
+StoneWorks and our partners have several important ways to get involved.
 Join us!

-Peace and Justice Working Group of the San Jose Presbytery works on a wide variety of social justice issues.
-Follow the PJWG on Facebook and get updates on education/action opportunities.
+The Peace and Justice Working Group of the San Jose Presbytery works on a wide variety of social justice issues.
+Follow the PJWG on Facebook or Instagram and get updates on education/action opportunities.
 Visit our linktree to see what we’re supporting in our community.

-Various times: SURJ (Showing Up for Racial Justice) at Sacred Heart is engaged on issues including the use of SROs (School Resource Officers) in San Jose schools, the upcoming SJPD contract, and ongoing decarceration, immigration and other initiatives.
+Various times: SURJ (Showing Up for Racial Justice) at Sacred Heart is engaged on issues including the proposed new county jail in Santa Clara County, indigenous solidarity with the Amah Mutsun Tribal Band, immigration and other initiatives.
 Visit their Action Calendar or sign up for email updates.